ibondy/WorkstationSetup/README.md

 # WorkstationSetup
-My Windows 10 development workstation setup
+My Windows 10 development workstation setup.
 Feel free to reuse and modify for your needs.